Public rights of way map information

 You can use our public rights of way map online to check the location of footpaths, bridleways and byways in Thurrock.

-Whilst we make every effort to keep this map up-to-date, it must not be used as the definitive map or a true legal record.
+Whilst we make every effort to keep this map up to date, it must not be used as the definitive map or a true legal record.

 How to use the public rights of way map